 - Conduct additional discovery against the insurance company.

-- Attend court appearances for status conferences with the judge handling the case and to set a trial date.
+- Attend court appearances for status conferences with the judge handling the case and set a trial date.

 - Engage in settlement negotiations during the lawsuit or mediation.